dustinfast/PTC-Sim/README.md

 # loco_sim

-This application is a work in progress based on my experience in Postive Train Control.
-It demonstrates communication between simulated on-track locomotives (locos) and a Back Office Server (BOS) and consists of three top-level parts:
+This application is a work based on my experience in Postive Train Control demonstrating broker-assisted communication between simulated locomotives and a Back Office Server (BOS).

-**Locomotive Simulator**
+The application adheres to the Edge Messaging Protocol (see below for specification) and consists of three top-level parts:

-A simulated loco traveling on a track (as modeled by `track_rail.json`).
-As the loco travels, it connects to the radio base stations specified in `track_bases.json` for the purpose of communicating it's status (location, speed, etc.) to the BOS at regular intervals (defined in `conf.dat`).
-If a status would be transmitted while no base station is available, the loco does not send it's status at that time.
+**Locomotive Simulator (loco.py)**

-The loco also fetches messages addressed to it in the messaging subsystem in order to receive commands (reduce speed, change direction, etc.) from the BOS.
+A simulated locomotive (loco) traveling on a track and connecting to radio base stations in its area for the purpose of communicating its status (location, speed, etc.) to the BOS at regular intervals.
+Additionally, the loco fetches messages addressed to it in order to receive commands (reduce speed, change direction, etc.) from the BOS.

-Multiple instances of the locomitive simulator may instantiated - each will give a simulated loco with a unique ID.
-However, tracks exist seperately for each instance. i.e. virtual locos may occupy identical track sections simultaneously  without collision.
+Multiple instances of the locomotive simulator may instantiated.
+However, tracks exist seperately for each instance.
+I.e. Virtual locos may occupy identical track sections simultaneously without collision.

-**Message Broker / Messaging Subsystem**
+**Message Broker / Messaging Subsystem (broker.py)**
-Allows bi-directional communication between locos and the BOS by acting as a message broker - loco-to-BOS msgs are sent to the broker to be fetched by the BOS, and BOS-to-loco msgs are sent to the broker to be fetched by the loco with the address specified in the msg.
+Brokers messages between the BOS and locomotives, allowing bi-directional communication.
+Loco-to-BOS msgs are sent to the broker to be fetched by the BOS, and BOS-to-loco msgs are sent to the broker to be fetched by the loco.

 **Back Office Server**
-The BOS monitors the messaging subsystem and displays loco status graphically via its website and GoogleEarth.
-Additionally, the simulated loco may be controlled from the BOS.
+The BOS monitors each locomotive and displays status graphically via its website and Google Earth mapping.
+Additionally, the BOS may send the locomotive commands.

 ## File Description